xing-yang/enhancements/keps/sig-storage/20190530-pv-health-monitor.md

 For now, kubernetes has no way to monitor PVs, which may cause serious problems.

-For example: if volumes are unhealthy, and pods still try to write data to them, which will lead to data loss.
+For example: if volumes are unhealthy, and pods still try to write data to them, it can lead to data loss or signficantly reduced performance.

 And also if nodes break down, local PVs in the nodes therefore can not be accessed any more.